 Where does all the Earth's water come from?
-Primordial Earth was an incandescent globe made of magma, but all magmas contain water.
-Water set free by magma began to cool down the Earth's atmosphere, until it could stay on the surface as a liquid.
-Volcanic activity kept and still keeps introducing water in the atmosphere, thus increasing the surface- and groundwater volume of the Earth (USGS).
+Primordial Earth was an incandescent globe of magma, but all magmas contained water in them.
+Water was released as water vapor from magma and it accumulated in Earth's atmosphere.
+When the temperature decreased, the water vapor condensed and precipitated as rain, accumulating on the surface as liquid water.
+Volcanic activity kept, and still keeps, introducing water into the atmosphere, thus increasing the surface-and groundwater volume of the Earth (2).